-The extent of climate change varies in its effects on different regions of the world (glacial melt, shifting of plant/animal ranges, wildfires, more extreme weather, sea levels rising, longer periods of drought, etc.).
+The extent of climate change varies in its effects on different regions of the world (glacial melt, shifting of plant/animal ranges, wildfires, more extreme weather, sea levels rising, longer periods of drought, etc...).
 While these variances are diverse in nature, it can easily be deduced that organizing ourselves together within the global community to limit anthropogenic climate change is of universal importance.
 This undoubtedly requires substantial changes to the current energy infrastructure (that is heavily fossil fuel driven) as well as dramatic transformations in human behavior patterns.
-There is no single solution that can fully address the associated challenges of the global energy transition, and thus this necessitates a multi-level understanding within science, society, policy as well as in industrial settings.
-The pertinent need to develop and implement solutions that will fulfill climate ambitions with a well below 1.5°C scenario is arguably one of the greatest challenges of our time.
-There is nothing else I vision is of more importance than the maintenance of our health, and the health of this planet and this is the fuel that drives me into this field.
+There is no single solution that can fully address the associated challenges of the global energy transition, and thus necessitates a multi-level understanding within: science, society, policy as well as in industrial settings.
+The pertinent need to develop and implement solutions that will fulfill climate ambitions with a well below 2°C scenario is arguably one of the greatest challenges of our time.
+There is nothing else I vision is of more importance than the maintenance of our health, and the health of this planet, and this is the fuel that drives me into this field.

 What are your research topics and what is your role within the SCCER Mobility?

-I have an incredibly broad science and engineering educational background: Chemistry, Ecology, Evolution and Conservation Biology, Nanotechnology and Material Science and Engineering.
+I have an incredibly broad science and engineering educational background: Chemistry, Ecology, Evolution and Conservation Biology, Nanotechnology and Materials Science and Engineering.
 However, the forefront of my focus has involved developing, testing and implementing novel material solutions to contribute to sustainable and safe business practices across various energy sectors (nuclear, building efficiency and various aspects of mobility).
 I work extensively to understand the associated chemistry and material properties of polymers, ceramics and composite materials in contribution to these applications.
 I also have quite the love affair with boron (the most fascinating of all elements) and inadvertently incorporate it into my material processes.
-Within SCCER Mobility, I investigate advanced polymer composite manufacturing in order to reduce vehicular weight and thus energy consumption and environmental impact in mobility.
-I also work to integrate the various teams across Switzerland within SCCER Mobility to drive forward the progress of our research endeavors.
+Within the SCCER, I investigate advanced polymer composite manufacturing in order to reduce vehicular weight and thus energy consumption and environmental impact in mobility.
+I also work to integrate the various teams across Switzerland within SCCER to drive forward the progress of our research endeavors.